Green Infrastructure Cost-Benefit Resources

 A Triple Bottom Line Assessment of Traditional and Green Infrastructure Options for Controlling CSO Events in Philadelphia’s Watersheds—This report compares the benefits of a green infrastructure approach to CSO control to the benefits of a traditional tunnel approach.
 It monetizes a range of environmental, social, and public health benefits.

-Municipal Forest Benefits and Costs in Five US Cities (PDF)(6 pp, 266 K, About PDF) Exit—This article describes the structure, function, and value of street and park tree populations in:
+Municipal Forest Benefits and Costs in Five US Cities (PDF)(6 pp, 266 K, About PDF) —This article describes the structure, function, and value of street and park tree populations in:

 - Fort Collins, Colorado;